The Making of Moira Rose: Schitt’s Creek's Glam Team On Transforming Catherine O’Hara

-Style icon and sitcom mom aren’t usually two titles that go together — unless you're talking about Catherine O’Hara’s Moira Rose.
-The matriarch of the beloved TV family on Schitt’s Creek has been called a couture queen, and not just for her monochromatic, high-end fashion sense.
+Style icon and sitcom mom aren’t usually two titles that go together — except if you're Catherine O’Hara’s Moira Rose.
+The matriarch of the beloved TV family on Schitt’s Creek has been called a couture queen, and not just for her monochromatic, radical, high-end fashion sense.
 Moira's look is also all about her makeup and hair — specifically, her wigs.
-They are as paramount to the character of Moira Rose as her obscure accent and affinity for name-dropping.
+They are as paramount to the character of Moira Rose as her obscure accent and affinity for name dropping.

-“I just asked if I could wear lots of wigs depending on my mood,” O’Hara says in the documentary Best Wishes, Warm Regards: A Schitt's Creek Farewell, which aired after the show’s series finale last night.
+“I just asked if I could wear lots of wigs depending on my mood,” O’Hara says in the documentary Best Wishes, Warm Regards: A Schitt's Creek Farewell, which aired after the show’s series finale.
 “It works for fashion reasons; it works for hiding or revealing what I’m feeling; it works as a protective helmet.”

 Advertisement